matttic97/field_recordings_search_engine/README.md

 ## Acknowledgments
 - [ZFTurbo](https://github.com/ZFTurbo/Music-Source-Separation-Training) for the MDX model used for source separation.
 - [OpenAI](https://github.com/openai/whisper) for the Whisper ASR model.
+- [benhoyt](https://github.com/benhoyt/pybktree) for the base of our BK-tree implementation.
 - All contributors to open-source tools and libraries used in this project.

 ---